 This is why re-vaccination intervals may vary, both from cat to cat, home to home, and with different diseases.
 Your veterinarian will be able to customize a vaccination schedule for your cat.

 What are the Risks of Vaccination?

-- The benefits of vaccination greatly outweigh possible risks.
-Just as in children, following vaccination your cat may experience mild and short-lived reactions, such as poor appetite, lethargy, and fever that resolve without treatment.
+- Following vaccination your cat may experience mild and short-lived reactions (malaise), such as poor appetite, lethargy, and fever that resolve without treatment.

 - Rarely, more serious allergic reactions occur and may include vomiting, diarrhea, facial swelling, or difficulty breathing.

 - Talk to your veterinarian about potential risks and about any symptoms that persist for more than a day or two.